jordanvictoria/jordanvictoria/README.md

 ### <div align="center">My name is Jordan Victoria and I am a full-stack software developer currently open to work 🌐  </div>

-- Graduated from Nashville Software School in June 2023 📜
+- Graduated from Nashville Software School in Summer 2023 📜

 - Proficient in HTML, CSS, JavaScript, React, Django, Python, and SQLite ⚛️